 Many people prefer the standard vanity counter with a sink bowl.
 This design has worked for decades, and with so many choices in material, color, and size, it will remain popular for the standard bathroom.
 A vanity can be customized in size, shape, and dimension.

 Wall Hung Sinks

 These are not widely used, but they can be great for children's bathrooms, those who need a lower sink, or small bathrooms where space is not available.
 They are installed directly on the wall with no counter.
 The plumbing is hidden behind the sink.
 The challenge is that the wall must be strong enough to hold the weight of the sink and water.
 Many contractors won't install them unless the wall is a solid structural one.

-A pedestal sink is a great choice for guest baths and half or quarter bathrooms.
+A pedestal sink is a great choice for guest baths and a half or quarter bathroom.
 There is no cabinetry involved.
 The sink bowl is a solid piece on top of a stand.
 The pipes can be hidden in the pedestal portion of the sink itself.
 Installation is relatively simple and can be completed by anyone with basic plumbing knowledge.
 These sinks are popular for small rooms and bathrooms used by children.

 Double Sink Vanities

 For homeowners with a large bathroom, a double sink can add a wonderful design element.
 You can choose a single vanity counter with 2 sinks, or 2 individual sinks within a larger counter.
 They are used most often in master suite bathrooms as a 'his' and 'hers' sink.